U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 She finished just 0.55 seconds from an Olympic medal.
 She’d never before even completed an Olympic race.

-“That was an incredible feeling, to have a performance like that in the Olympic downhill and to ski how I wanted to ski,” said McKennis, who lives in EagleVail.
+“That was an incredible feeling, to have a performance like that in the Olympic downhill and to ski how I wanted to ski,” said McKennis, who lives in Minturn.

 Three weeks later, she took another huge step.
 She finished third in the World Cup Finals downhill in Are, Sweden, sharing the podium in Vonn’s final victory.